 How often should we reconcile Ramp data against our contract list?

 Want to bridge the gap between historical card spend and forward-looking contract management?
-Start with the free Satellite renewal tracker — upload your transaction exports, attach agreements, and set automated alerts.
-For complete, self-serve SaaS management, sign up for Satellite at a flat $299/month.
+Start with the free spend scan — send an export and we'll return every SaaS and AI subscription we find, with renewal dates and the savings opportunities we identify.
+For complete, self-serve SaaS management, sign up for Satellite with a 14-day free trial and attach your agreements yourself.